 User Accounts can be established for anyone you need to grant access to some or all of your PSYBooks records.
 For example, you might want to create User Accounts for billing personnel, scheduling personnel, supervisees or a colleague who is covering for you.
 You can allow the user to access the records of all of your clients or just certain ones.

 PSYBooks gives you an enormous amount of control over the User Accounts you create.
-This allows you limit the user’s access to the specific tasks they need to perform their duties, in compliance with HIPAA/HITECH.
+This allows you to limit the user’s access to the specific tasks they need to perform their duties, in compliance with HIPAA/HITECH.
 There are four broad account types you can assign: Clinical, Clinical View Only, Admin and Admin View Only.
 Within each of these categories, you can refine the permissions.
 For example, users with Admin rights can view and execute almost everything in your account except your personal psychotherapy notes.
 However, when you assign Admin rights to a user, you are given the following list of exceptions which allows you to further limit their access:

 Do NOT let this user: